 What Emily ate then vs. now

-|Breakfast||Iced caramel white mocha with whipped cream||Greek yogurt with berries or baked egg cups with peppers, ham, and light cheese; two shots of espresso with a protein shake|
+|Breakfast||Iced caramel white mocha drink with whipped cream||Greek yogurt with berries, or baked egg cups with bell pepper, ham, and light cheese; two shots of espresso with a protein shake|

-|Lunch||Turkey or ham and cheese sandwich with mayo on white bread||Salads made from ingredients like greens, ground turkey with taco seasoning, salsa, light shredded cheese, a few crushed tortilla chips, and a dollop of Greek yogurt instead of sour cream|
+|Lunch||Turkey or ham-and-cheese sandwich on white bread with mayo||Salads made from varying combinations of greens, ground turkey with taco seasoning, salsa, light shredded cheese, a few crushed tortilla chips, and a dollop of Greek yogurt|

-|Dinner||Spaghetti with meatballs or sausage, canned tomato or alfredo sauce, butter, and spoonfuls of parmesan cheese; Chinese takeout foods like sweet and sour chicken, fried rice, and chow mein||Air-fried chicken breasts with roasted vegetables like broccoli and Brussels sprouts; taco casserole; spaghetti squash with turkey meatballs, olive oil, and garlic|
+|Dinner||Spaghetti with meatballs or sausage, canned tomato or alfredo sauce, butter, and spoonfuls of Parmesan cheese; Chinese takeout dishes such as sweet-and-sour chicken, fried rice, and chow mein||Air-fried chicken breasts with roasted vegetables such as broccoli and Brussels sprouts; taco casserole; spaghetti squash with turkey meatballs, olive oil, and garlic|

 |Snacks||Crackers and chips; sweetened yogurt with add-ins like crushed cookies||Protein bar, apples with almond butter, hard-boiled eggs|